christophergandrud/christophergandrud-personal-site/content/post/2020-05-02-management-and-the-elements-of-surprise.en.md

 ## 📚 Books

 > Tobin, Vera.
 (2018) "Elements of Surprise: Our Mental Limits and the Satisfactions of Plot".
 Cambridge, MA: Harvard University Press.

+> Zhuo, Julia.
+(2019) "The Making ofa Manager: What to do when everyone looks to you".
+London: Virgin Books.